jijinjc/s25-team6-cama/README.md

 #### Derived Tables

-The `derived` schema contains all-new tables with data based on analyses and predictions.
+The `derived` schema contains all-new tables with data based on analyses and predictions on data from the `core` tables.
 Below, each table is listed with the _minimal_ fields to include.
 The tables may have more fields than these (e.g., for `current_assessments` we may choose to store confidence interval data), but they will definitely have _at least_ the listed fields.

 - `derived.tax_year_assessment_bins` -- The bins used to create the assessment distribution chart for a given tax year.